 The white guy on the end.
 Feel free to ignore him—he probably won't be around much longer.

 The debate starts at 9 pm Thursday.
-Follow Grace Wyler on Twitter for live updates.
+Follow Grace Wyler on Twitter for hair updates.